 When the <uses_arrays> XMILE option is set, a list of dimension names is REQUIRED.
-These dimension names must be consistent across all models.
+These dimension names must be consistent across all-models.the whole-model.
 The set of dimension names appear within a <dimensions> block as shown in the example below.